scilus/dmri-explorer/README.md

 The above script creates the build directory, runs `Cmake` and `make`.
 The executable file will be in the folder `${project_root}/build/Engine`.

 #### On Windows
 The Windows build is also done using `cmake`.
 The build has been tested with `msbuild` version 16.9.
-Using the **Developer Command Prompt for VS 2019**, the program can be built with:
+Using the **Developer Command Prompt for VS**, the program can be built with:
 ```
 cd /path/to/dmriexplorer/
 mkdir build